SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

         torch.save(network.state_dict(), 'network.pt')
         ```

-        Lookup the size of each file.
-Are the pruned network actually smaller?
-If not can you explain why?
+        Look up the size of each file.
+Is the pruned network actually smaller?
+If not, can you explain why?

     4. Repeat the last exercise, but this time start by converting all pruned weights to sparse format first by calling
         the `.to_sparse()` method on each pruned weight.
 Is the saved model smaller now?

 This ends the exercises on pruning.
-As you probably realized in the last couple of exercises, then pruning does not
+As you probably realized in the last couple of exercises, pruning does not
 guarantee speedups out of the box.
-This is because linear operations in PyTorch does not handle sparse structures out
+This is because linear operations in PyTorch do not handle sparse structures out
 of the box.
 To actually get speedups we would need to deep dive into the
-[sparse tensor operations](https://pytorch.org/docs/stable/sparse.html), which again does not even guarantee that a
+[sparse tensor operations](https://pytorch.org/docs/stable/sparse.html), which again does not even guarantee a
 speedup because the performance of these operations depends on the sparsity structure of the pruned weights.
 Investigating this is out of scope for these exercises, but we highly recommend checking it out if you are interested
 in sparse networks.

 ## Knowledge distillation

-Knowledge distillation is somewhat similar to pruning, in the sense that it tries to find a smaller model that can
+Knowledge distillation is somewhat similar to pruning in the sense that it tries to find a smaller model that can
 perform equally well as a large model, however it does so in a completely different way.
 Knowledge distillation is a
 *model compression* technique that builds on the work of
-[Bucila et al.](https://www.cs.cornell.edu/~caruana/compression.kdd06.pdf) in which we try do distill/compress the
+[Bucila et al.](https://www.cs.cornell.edu/~caruana/compression.kdd06.pdf) in which we try to distill/compress the
 knowledge of a large complex model (also called the teacher model) into a simpler model (also called the student model).

 The best known example of this is the [DistilBERT model](https://arxiv.org/abs/1910.01108).
 The DistilBERT model is a